 Jan enjoys motorsport, jet skiing, fishing, boating and hitting the slopes in winter.
 Jan’s two children, Sarah and Anthony, have both followed him into the industry making Mpac/Apac a true family affair.

-Brendon joined our company in 2012 and brings a wealth of knowledge to his role built over his 15-year career in the kiwifruit industry.
-His experience spans the entire sector – from growing to post-harvest, Zespri, grower relations and entities, and a variety of governance positions.
+Brendon is a dynamic, results-driven managing director with 15 years of successful experience in the kiwifruit industry.
+He joined Mpac group in 2012 and oversees the company’s business operations driving the strategic growth.
+His experience spans the entire sector – from growing to post-harvest, Zespri, grower relations and entities, and a variety of senior management and governance positions.

 Brendon has been intimately involved in Mpac’s state-of-the art post-harvest facility from the concept stage through to detailed design, construction and implementation, ensuring it’s fit for purpose and geared for future growth.